-As explained more fully in the Eastern Shires Purchasing Organisation Consortium's Responsibilities Statement and the Consortium Treasurer's Responsibilities Statement (set out on pages 8 and 9), the Consortium Treasurer is responsible for the preparation of the non-statutory financial statements and for being satisfied that they give a true and fair view.
+As explained more fully in the Eastern Shires Purchasing Organisation Consortium's Responsibilities and The Consortium Treasurer's Responsibilities, the Consortium Treasurer is responsible for the preparation of the non-statutory financial statements in accordance with the applicable framework and for being satisfied that they give a true and fair view.
+The consortium is also responsible for such internal control as they determine is necessary to enable the preparation of non-statutory financial statements that are free from material misstatement, whether due to fraud or error.